-The Hermeneutics of Data and Historical Writing (Spring 2012 version)
+The Hermeneutics of Data and Historical Writing (2012 revision)

 Permalink for this paragraph 0 Ongoing digitization of primary sources and the proliferation of born-digital documents are making it easier for historians to engage with vast amounts of research material.
 As a result, historical scholarship increasingly depends on our interactions with data, from battling the hidden algorithms of Google Book Search to text mining a hand-curated set of full-text documents.
 Even though methods for exploring and interacting with data have begun to permeate historical research, historians’ writing has largely remained mired in traditional forms and conventions.
 This chapter discusses some new ways in which historians might rethink the nature of historical writing as both a product and a process of understanding.

 Permalink for this paragraph 0 We argue that the new methods used to explore and interpret historical data demand a new level of methodological transparency in history writing.
 Examples include discussions of data queries, workflows with particular tools, and the production and interpretation of data visualizations.
 At a minimum, historians need to embrace new priorities for research publications that explicate their process of interfacing with, exploring, and then making sense of historical sources in a fundamentally digital form—that is, the hermeneutics of data.1 This may mean de-emphasizing narrative in favor of illustrating the rich complexities between an argument and the data that supports it.
 It may mean calling attention to productive failure–when a certain methodology or technique proved ineffective or had to be abandoned.
 These are precisely the kinds of lessons historians need to learn as they grapple with new approaches to making sense of the historical record.